theraccoonbear/animated-gif-shrinker/README.md

 Slack restricts custom image emoji to <= 64KB and <= 128 pixels width.

-Let's see what we can do.
 Let's start with the default behavior of dropping every other frame and we'll resize to the maximum supported width in Slack (128px).

 ```
 $ ags --input andre.gif --width 128`